-6.3.3 Scanline Interleaved Stereo
+7.3.6 Row Interleaved Stereo

-Scanline interleaved stereo, also referred to as line blanking stereo works by interleaving the left and right eye views every other scanline in the display window.
+Row-interleaved stereo, also referred to as scanline-interleaved, or line blanking stereo, works by interleaving the left and right eye views every other scanline in the display.
 The stereo hardware then decodes the interlaced signal and either separates them into two separate displays or blanks the even or odd scanlines to display only the left or right eye image at the same time that shutter glasses are polarized in the appropriate way.
-This mode works well with the Eye3D glasses and similar stereo hardware.
-This stereo mode is nice because the only special requirements for the graphics accelerator are that it provide a stencil buffer which is used to generate the alternating scanlines in the final image.
+The only special requirements for the graphics accelerator are that it provide a stencil buffer which is used to generate the alternating scanlines in the final image.
+This mode is generally supported by low-cost gaming GPUs.

-6.3.4 Anaglyph Stereo
+7.3.7 Anaglyph Stereo

 Anaglyph stereo refers to the use of colors to separate the left and right eye views from each other.
 The user must wear glasses with colored lenses, such as the red-blue glasses one finds at some sci-fi and horror movie showings.
-The computer hardware requirements for Anaglyph stereo are currently the same as for CrystalEyes stereo except that LCD shutter glasses and emitters are not required.
-The red-blue glasses take the place of the LCD shutter glasses used for the CrystalEyes stereo modes.
-Anaglyph stereo has one major disadvantage when compared with CrystalEyes stereo, which is that its color rendition is obviously severely constrained.
-This is just a fact of life with Anaglyph stereo, and it is up to the user to use color schemes for their molecules that still look visually pleasing when displayed in Anaglyph stereo mode.
+Anaglyph stereo has one major disadvantage when compared with quad-buffered stereo, which is that its color rendition is severely constrained.
+This is an unavoidable limitation of anaglyph stereo, and it is up to the user to use color schemes for their molecules that still look visually pleasing in this mode.
+This mode is supported by all GPUs.